I'm into podcasts. If there is anything tedious on my todo list I usually throw on a podcast and the job seems to get done without much thought.

 - WORKPLACE ENHANCEMENT: The power is yours to decide what you listen to, not dictated by surrounding jackhammers

-- NOISE REDUCING DESIGN: Engineered to seal out noise and carries the EPA's NRR (Noise Reduction Rating) of 25 decibels recognized by OSHA to meet ANSI standards
+- OSHA COMPLIANT NOISE REDUCTION: Engineered to seal out noise and carries the EPA's NRR (Noise Reduction Rating) of 25 decibels recognized by OSHA to meet ANSI standards

 As you can see below, lawn mowers are typcially around 90 db.
 That means, with an NRR of 25, you'll be brought down into normal conversation range.